 Channel a Vintage Vibe

-On the other hand, a bucket of paint can work wonders for any space in your home.
-We love how this bathroom incorporates the same light teal blue with grey undertones on all the walls, cabinets, and base of the bathtub for a major wow factor.
+On the other hand, a bucket of paint can work wonders for any space.
+We love how this bathroom incorporates the same light teal blue with gray undertones on all the walls, cabinets, and base of the bathtub for a major wow factor.
 When paired with reclaimed wood floors, beveled mirrors, antique art, and statement lighting, this space feels like a timeless getaway in the French countryside.

 Keep It Coastal

 Blues found in nature along the coast tend to have gray undertones in them (think gloomy skies, weathered lifeguard towers, and crashing waves).
-If you're trying to achieve a coastal feel in your bathroom, mimic those blue-gray shades found in nature.
+If you're trying to achieve a coastal feel in your bathroom, mimic those blue-gray shades.
 While the blues in the wallpaper and cabinets in this bathroom boast different tones, they both share a gray tint that feels beachy fresh.
-Sandy color accents, bamboo touches, and rattan additions transport you anywhere from the California coast to Connecticut's preppy shoreline.
+Sandy color accents, bamboo touches, and rattan additions transport you anywhere from California to Connecticut.